hoangduytran/blender-manual/manual/addons/node/node_wrangler.rst

 .. reference::

    :Menu:   :menuselection:`Node Wrangler --> Add Principled Setup`
-   :Shortcut:  :kbd:`Ctrl-Shift-T`
+   :Shortcut:  :kbd:`Shift-Ctrl-T`

 Add a principled texture setup from the selected texture files.
-Select a Principled BSDF node, select *Add Principled Setup* from the quick access menu (or press :kbd:`Ctrl-Shift-T`), and select texture files.
+Select a Principled BSDF node, select *Add Principled Setup* from the quick access menu (or press :kbd:`Shift-Ctrl-T`), and select texture files.
 It automates the process of adding Image Texture nodes, loading images, selecting the appropriate Color Space, and connecting their outputs to the Principled BSDF node.